davebrny/rpan-tuner/readme.md

 ## usage

-- click the > menu button at the top to follow new broadcasters
-- use ctrl + r to manually check for new broadcasts (it checks every 2 minutes by default)
 - double click on a broadcast in the list to open it in your browser
     + or click on the status bar at the bottom to show a menu of live broadcasts
+- click the checkbox beside a broadcasters name to get desktop notifications for them
+    + click the > menu button at the top to follow broadcasters that arent currently in the list
+- use ctrl + r to manually check for new broadcasts (it checks every 2 minutes by default)

 > both menus can be shown by pressing the M or L key